isc-projects/bind9/doc/arm/reference.rst

        a `masterfile-format` of
        ``text`` or ``raw``,
-       any record encountered with a TTL higher than `max-zone-ttl` will be capped at the
+       any record encountered with a TTL higher than `max-zone-ttl` is capped at the
        maximum permissible TTL value.

        This is needed in DNSSEC-maintained zones because when rolling to a new DNSKEY, the old key needs to remain available until RRSIG records have expired from caches.
        The `max-zone-ttl` option guarantees that
-       the largest TTL in the zone will be no higher than the set value.
+       the largest TTL in the zone is no higher than the set value.

        .. note::
 	  Because ``map``-format files
-	  load directly into memory, this option cannot be used with them.)
+	  load directly into memory, this option cannot be used with them.

        The default value is ``PT24H`` (24 hours).
        A `max-zone-ttl` of zero is treated as if the default value were in use.

      ``zone-propagation-delay``
-       The expected propagation delay from the time when a zone is first updated to the time when the new version of the zone will be served by all secondary servers.
+       This is the expected propagation delay from the time when a zone is first updated to the time when the new version of the zone is served by all secondary servers.
 The default is ``PT5M`` (5 minutes).

      ``parent-ds-ttl``
-       The TTL of the DS RRset that the parent zone uses.
+       This is the TTL of the DS RRset that the parent zone uses.
 The default is ``P1D`` (1 day).

      ``parent-propagation-delay``
-       The expected propagation delay from the time when the parent zone is updated to the time when the new version is served by all of the parent zone's name servers.
+       This is the expected propagation delay from the time when the parent zone is updated to the time when the new version is served by all of the parent zone's name servers.
        The default is ``PT1H`` (1 hour).

      ``parent-registration-delay``
-       The expected registration delay from the time when a DS RRset change is requested to the time when the DS RRset will be updated in the parent zone.
+       This is the expected registration delay from the time when a DS RRset change is requested to the time when the DS RRset is updated in the parent zone.
 The default is ``P1D`` (1 day).

 .. _managed-keys: